 Millmoor Juniors are looking for a new management team

-A summary of how the teams in the second half of the league got on in the 2019/20 season.
+The first of a series of articles reviewing how the teams of the CS got on in 2019/20

-Here is a summary of each team’s season, after confirmation from the FA that the 2019/20 season would be declared null and void.
-In this week’s piece we will cover the second half of the division according to league placings and next week the six remaining sides.
+Here is a summary of each team’s season so far, as we hope this is not the end of the 2019/20 season whilst we enter uncertain times.
+In this week’s piece we will cover the second half of the division according to league placings at present and next week the six remaining sides.

 Authored by Rory Petre.
 You can find this and and other articles by Rory at https://thevillagefootballer.wordpress.com/